 Fortunately, there are plenty of creative ways to celebrate the holidays without generating as much waste or carbon emissions.
 We've rounded up three sustainable alternatives to greeting cards.

 Going virtual allows you to drastically reduce the environmental impact of your holiday cards.
 And, it can be just as special—if not more so.
 You can send out a holiday-themed slideshow, a more traditional e-card, or even a voice greeting.
 Want to get the entire family involved?
 Use Group Greeting to create an online greeting card with multiple signers so each person can add a special message.

-> Have you heard of a Wishcloth?
-The greeting card alternative has a second purpose: It’s also a reusable dishcloth.
-You can write in the card like you normally would using a permanent marker.
+Swedish dishcloth greeting cards have a second purpose.
+First, you write in the card like you normally would using a permanent marker.
 After your recipient reads it, it can then be used as a paper towel replacement to clean up kitchen messes.
-One card is the equivalent of 17 rolls of paper towels and can be composted once it’s used up.
+Typically, one card is the equivalent of 17 rolls of paper towels and can be composted once it's used up.

-> 3. Reuse Last Year's Card
+3. Reuse Last Year's Card

 Why buy a new greeting card when you probably have a drawer full of greeting cards already?
 Consider passing on a pre-loved card to make your holiday extra sustainable.
 You can tear off the front and create your own postcard-style holiday card.
 Or, you can cover the inside with another piece of paper and write a new message.
 It can become a fun new tradition that challenges you and your family to get creative.

 3 Ways to Make Your Diet More Eco-Friendly *Without* Giving Up Meat

 Trying to reduce your carbon emissions but don't think you can cut out meat?
 A new study shows maybe you don't have to!